atiouajni/bluegreen-istio/readme.md

 # Introduction

-This repository will add Istio feature to our basic [bluegreen application](https://github.com/atiouajni/bluegreen).
+This repository will add Istio features to our basic [bluegreen application](https://github.com/atiouajni/bluegreen).
 We will be able to demonstrate some features from Istio like :

 - Traffic management